danwells96/ARISES/DocFiles/Sustainability Report.md

 To comply with the current GDPR legislation there has to be a way for users to clear their data at any time, so it an option to clear all stored data must be accessable, for instance via the settings menu. for the app to be used in the UK currently.
 This is also an example of the kind of legislation that could present a sustainability concern for the product, although as long as it is not sold to third party's and common sense is used in the development process this should not present a large problem going forward.

-//there will need to be some form of account for if they change phone - this information will also need to be encrypted and as a result data may need to be backed up into a secure online location//
+It may be that user's want to have the app synced across multiple devices in which case there would need to be an option in settings to store data online to allow this.
+Storing data online would require greater encryption and other forms of protection since it is inherently more vulnerable.
+However, this service would not be pivotal to the operation of the app so is not a sustainability threat.

 ### End of product life cycle

 The end of the product life cycle will occur either when the user chooses to delete the app or updates cease to be created that would keep it compatable with commonly used versions of iOS.
+In the first case all personal data would need to be cleared from the phone and any online storage locations.
+In the second, this is a concern of the product life cycle of the phone as a whole and not under our purview.